Deadlift grip VS straps

 I’m curious, not criticizing at all, about hook grip for Deadlifts?
 That sounds extremely painful.
 I though hook grips were traditionally for control during Oly lifts?

 I use liquid chalk.
 My left hand just does not have the grip strength like my right does.
 It's always the first to give out.
-I used to do pull ups, but I'm currently doing Stronglifts, so I don't do anything outside of the program.
-The hook grip is a replacement for straps for those that don't want to use an over under grip.
+I used to do pull ups, but I'm currently doing Stronglifts, so I don't do anything outside of the program.ijsantos2005 wrote: »I’d work on your grip instead of straps for deadlifts.
+You could try holding the last rep of the last set for ~20 seconds.
+For rows I would strap because you don’t want to limit the weight used in the row due to grip.

-My grip does not fail during rows.
+My grip does not fail during rows.0 -

 Yeah, I use a hook grip for Snatches and for pulls on Cleans but I’m not moving anywhere near the same amount of weight, and my thumb is only under pressure until the bar gets to my thighs (or hips for the Snatch).
-Still, my thumb hurts like hell after a few sets, which is why I’m wondering.
+Still, my thumb hurts like hell after a few sets, which is why I’m wondering.0

 I would try to lift as much as possible without straps.
 I use straps when I am doing working sets that are closer to my one rep max and my group tends to be the first thing that fails.
 I don't use them for heavy singles or anything like that just sets where I want to overload my legs and back but my group will fail first.
 For my first couple years of deadlifting I didn't use straps at all and when I did move to using them sparingly, I did see some jumps because of the overload that I was able to achieve periodically.